Nominations for 2023 AEESP Awards will open on November 1, 2022.

 - A strong record of activity in the educational activities of AEESP or another professional society.

-Nomination packages should include: (1) a brief cover letter from the nominator; (2) brief curriculum vitae (4-page maximum) for the nominee, (3) documentation related directly to the award criteria consisting of no more than 30 pages, (4) one (minimum) to four (maximum) letters of recommendation from faculty, administrator, current or past students, or industry peers.
+Nomination packages should include: (1) a brief cover letter from the nominator, to include email and mailing addresses for both the nominator and nominee and a 50-word (max.) citation that may be used by the presenter when the winner is announced; (2) brief curriculum vitae (4-page maximum) for the nominee, (3) documentation related directly to the award criteria consisting of no more than 30 pages, (4) one (minimum) to four (maximum) letters of recommendation from faculty, administrator, current or past students, or industry peers.
 Past nominations will be carried over and considered for three years and can be modified during this period.
 This award is open to nomination at any rank.

 Questions may be directed to the chair of the AEESP Awards Committee:

-The AEESP Foundation graciously thanks you for your generous donation towards endowing this award:
+The AEESP Foundation graciously thanks you for your generous donation towards our endowment target of $75,000:

 |2016||1) Yanna Lambrinidou||Virginia Tech|